matthias-samwald/Keras-Tox21/README.md

-Using Keras, self-normalizing neural networks and Hyperopt on Tox21 toxcicology data
+Using Keras, self-normalizing neural networks and Hyperopt on Tox21 toxicology data